P. Dubroof, Weekly Passage (Artist Website, Facebook, Instagram)

 (nervous as she gets) to doctor’s appointments,

-she’s fetching mediations, she’s ironing clothes.
+she’s fetching medications, she’s ironing clothes.

 And most of this wouldn’t be bad except my mother